Puppy heist: 6 puppies stolen from DC-area pet store

 MANASSAS, Va.
-(AP) — Police outside Washington are investigating a pet-store burglary in which six puppies were taken.
+(AP) — Police outside Washington are investigating the theft of six puppies from a pet store.

 Investigators say someone broke into DC Pups in Manassas, Virginia, and took the dogs from their cages Sunday afternoon.

-Co-owners Roger Kummer and Shania Sample say they got to the store at 6 p.m. on Sunday to check on the puppies.
+Co-owners Roger Kummer and Shania Sample say they got to the store at 6 p.m.
+Sunday to check on the puppies.
 However, they discovered that the puppies — which include a Pomeranian, a Maltese, and others about 9 to 12 weeks old — were gone from their cages, along with six travel carriers.

 They also say the back window of the shop was broken and a security camera was pulled from the wall.